Chiancoyotl (MH884r)

 Added Analysis:

 Many chian glyphs involve black dots, but this one seems to focus on the flowers.
-The relationship between the coyote and chia remains to be elucidated further.
+The relationship between the coyote and chia seeds remains to be elucidated further.

 Added Analysis, Credit: